 The option to mobilize a home is very limited to size and weight of a building.
 The TURTLEBACK solution has this covered as they have steel welded steel frames on skids that can be moved anywhere and functional off-grid capacity without any utility hookups and minimal site preparation.
 The overall dimensional size has options to mobilize more geographical areas throughout Canada.

 Customization to the TURTLEBACK lifestyle can accommodate both on grid or off grid options are based upon the clients needs

-- Engineered structural insulated metal panels (R28.5) for the complete building envelope including walls, floor and roof.
+- Engineered structural insulated metal panels (R28.5) for the complete building envelope including walls, floors and roof

-- Insulated steel floor joists with skid frame.
+- Insulated steel floor joists with skid fram

 - 4000 watt solar panels with power management system to hook up generator or main electrical grid.